General Guide

-Advanced Renamer Review & AI Alternatives for Mac + Windows (2026)
+Advanced Renamer Alternatives for Mac & Windows (2026)

 Quick answer: Advanced Renamer (version 4.23, June 2026) is one of the best pattern-and-metadata batch renamers around, and unlike most classic renamers it now runs on both Windows and macOS.
 It shines when new names can be built from things the file already knows about itself: EXIF date and camera model, GPS location, ID3 tags, timestamps, counters.
 It cannot look at a screenshot, scan, or document and tell you what it is — that’s the line where AI renamers take over.